 Supporting Traditional Skills

-The technique of making fiber of plants is in itself a 300 year old tradition in Sri Lanka, especially in Kandy, which was Sri Lanka’s last royal kingdom.
+The craft of the handwoven hana mat originated over 300 years ago in Kandy, Sri Lanka’s last royal kingdom.
 300 years on, the descendants still reside in this village and carries on the craft with pride.
 It has been under threat of extinction, so by breathing new life into the craft Kantala strengthens it, attracts yonger people to learn the craft and gives economic growth to the community.
 The same techniques and tools are still used, and it takes nearly 8 hours for a well trained artisan to weave a plain mat of 10ft.

 All Kantala products carry PETA’s vegan certification, and no animals were harmed when making this product.